axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-debun.1.md

   - `-s`

     Enable syscall tracing (`strace -f` or `truss -f`).
-Note that using `-s` itself does not enable debug mode, only traces the system calls of an already running {{% productparam "ose" %}} process.
+Note that using `-s` itself does not enable debug mode, only traces the system calls of an already running {{% param "product.ose" %}} process.
 To trace system calls in debug mode, use both the `-s` and `-d` options.